vsbenas/LSG/README.md

 ### Building the source files

 The `.vscode/tasks.json` directory contains helpful build tools.
-In VSCode you can run the builds by pressing `CTRL+SHIFT+P` and selecting `Tasks: Run task`.
+In VSCode you can run the builds by pressing `CTRL`+`SHIFT`+`P` and selecting `Tasks: Run task`.
 Depending on your environment (Windows/Linux) you should select the appropriate task.

 Note that the included `Dockerfile` does not build the source files for you, but it is possible to configure it to do so.